128technology/docs/docs/intro_installation.md

 ## Hardware Requirements
 The 128T routing software runs on both bare metal servers and as a virtual machine within hypervisor environments.
 For virtual environments, the same CPU, memory, and storage specifications are required for comparable throughput.

-The 128T routing software recommends a minimum of two CPU cores, 8GB of RAM, and at least 25GB of hard drive space.
+The 128T routing software recommends a minimum of 4 CPU cores, 8GB of RAM, and at least 25GB of hard drive space.

 :::info
 Larger hard drives may be required if you intended to support an increased volume of flow and stored session-related information.
 These are used for analytical analysis of the traffic patterns and utilization of your 128T routing system.
 Consult with your account representative for hardware recommendations specific to your traffic throughput needs, or visit our [online community](https://community.128technology.com/) for hardware profile examples.